turbot/tailpipe-mod-gcp-audit-log-detections/detections/docs/storage_iam_policy_set.md

 ## Overview

-Detect when a storage IAM policy is set.
+Detect when a storage IAM policy was set.
 Unauthorized or accidental modifications to storage IAM policies can expose sensitive data to unauthorized access or compromise data integrity.
 Monitoring these changes ensures proper access controls and mitigates security risks.

 **References**:
 - [IAM Policy Management](https://cloud.google.com/iam/docs/policies)